 Posture can lead to improper judgments and preconceptions.
 Often, poor posture is regarded as a closed body language that individuals assume is induced by a lack of confidence.

 - Posture can direct to unfair judgments and prejudices

 - Invading Personal Space

-- Invading personal space is often seen as an act of hostility.
-Western societies use 5 different zones, depending on social conditions.
+- Invading personal space is usually seen as an act of hostility.
+Western societies use five different zones, depending on social circumstances.

 - Quick Movements

 - Quick movements may be translated as nervousness.

 Most Individuals fidget from time to time.
 In meetings and social settings, fidgeting can mean nervousness, weariness, disappointment, anxiety or stress.

 - Both men and women share general facial expressions, but there are some differences in use and perception.

 - Personal space and personal distance vary with each individual.